 In 2016, the World Health Organisation issued an alarming call-to-action having recognised a frightening shortfall in treatment options on a global scale.
 The report estimated that without a scalable improvement, between 2016 and 2030, businesses would lose twelve-billion working days to depression and anxiety: that represents over £650bn of losses to the global economy and fifty million years worth of work.

 However, in more positive news, it was also found that no matter the economic status of the nation, there's a positive correlation between the amount invested in treatment and economic return.
 But while $1 of investment returned an average of $2.50, it was also found that global average treatment spend per annum sits at just $1.50.

 The business case for investment in mental health seems pretty clear.
-But despite NHS data suggesting poor mental health to be the most common reason for taking time off work, and the topic being more openly discussed than ever before, there's still a feeling that while companies are now better at speaking about mental health issues, they're still inept at tackling them.
+But despite research suggesting poor mental health to be the most common reason for taking time off work, and the topic being more openly discussed than ever before, there's still a feeling that while companies are now better at speaking about mental health issues, they're still inept at tackling them.